BOARD OF DIRECTORS AND STAFF

 He is currently on an internship working on the Energy Management team at Queen's University.
 In this role, Spencer works to make the University more sustainable by working on projects which reduce the University's utility costs.
 Spencer is the Student Director on the SWITCH Board.

-Tatyana is a lifelong resident and real estate developer in Kingston and the 1000 Islands, now farming in South Frontenac.
-Joining SWITCH in 2011, she has been contracting now 11 years privately as Zaremba Farms Solar Inc. Tatyana owns and operates a 100kW Commercial Solar Generator Facility, operating 4 years and producing over 550MWh of PV Energy so far.
+Tatyana is a lifelong resident in Kingston and the 1000 Islands now farming in South Frontenac.
+Joining SWITCH in 2011, Tatyana built Zaremba Farms Solar Inc., a 100kW grid-tied Commercial Solar Generator Facility operating 5 years and producing over 550MWh of PV Energy so far.

-Graduating from the University of Western Ontario's first Environmental Sciences program with a BSc in Biology and Environmental Sciences, Tatyana is focussed on Commercial Solar Energy.
+Graduating from the University of Western Ontario's first Environmental Sciences program in Biology and Environmental Sciences, Tatyana is focussed on Commercial Solar Energy.